 It’s a new year, and with it comes new goals, maybe including looking for your next dream job.
-How do you do it though without causing an issue at your current role?
+How do you do it without causing an issue in your current role?
 We interviewed our Talent Acquisition Specialist, Jessica Carroll, for tips on how to look for another job while still working in your current role.

 Team Synergis: Where should they begin?

 Jessica: Work with a recruiter.
-These people are the middle man, and can be your advocate when you either have to postpone an interview last minute, or if the hiring manager isn’t responding.
+These people are the middle man and can be your advocate when you either have to postpone an interview last minute or if the hiring manager isn’t responding.
 Find someone you trust, and set up expectations early in the process of when you can be available, and how flexible you are in the industry you are searching in.

 Team Synergis: What is the first thing that you tell someone who expresses interest in job hunting, but can’t afford to lose their current role?

 Jessica: Be selective in who you take time to talk to.
-Often times, hiring managers want to schedule something during work hours.
+Oftentimes, hiring managers want to schedule something during work hours.
 Weigh the cost of taking PTO versus your interest in this job.
 Are you excited about it?
 Do you think it would be a good fit?
 Don’t waste your PTO on job interviews that you aren’t interested in.

 Team Synergis: Talk a little more about setting expectations.
 How much can you ask for when you are still working?

-Jessica: A good hiring manager and recruiter will respect the fact that you have another job.
-You can request to do phone interviews at lunch, and make sure you are clear about your situation.
+Jessica: A good hiring manager and a recruiter will respect the fact that you have another job.
+You can request to do phone interviews at lunch and make sure you are clear about your situation.
 If you need to be at a meeting for your current role by a certain time, you can share that.

 Another way to help set expectations is to set up the best way to communicate with you.
-The last thing you may want is the hiring manager to call you on your work phone with your coworker sitting right next to you.
+The last thing you may want is for the hiring manager to call you on your work phone with your coworker sitting right next to you.
 Have the hiring manager call or email you on your personal phone or email to minimize any panic moments.

 Let them know too if you have any remote days where you can be flexible about coming in or doing a phone interview.
 This can help make scheduling a little easier for them.
 If someone tells me they work from home on Wednesdays, I am more than happy to make sure we schedule their interviews on those days.